Argentina at the 1908 Summer Olympics

 Argentina at the 1908 Summer Olympics in London, England was the nation's second appearance out of four editions of the Summer Olympic Games.
-Argentina did not participate at the 1896 Summer Olympics and 1904 Summer Olympics.
+Argentina did not participate at the 1896 Summer Olympics and the boycotted 1904 Summer Olympics.
 Horatio Torromé has the distinction of being Argentina's second one-man national representative, and debut Olympian in the Olympic sporting event of figure skating, ranking overall seventh.
 A one athlete team from Argentina competed at the 1900 Summer Olympics.